Continuing Professional Development (CPD)

 The GCC has produced a CPD Guide to assist registrants in completing their annual online CPD summary.

-CPD summaries must be completed online before 31 August.
+CPD summaries must be completed online up to and including 31 August.

 We have produced a registrant CPD Guide to assist you in completing your online summary.